geotools/geotools/docs/developer/procedures/stable.rst

 Let us start with what is restricted:

 * Changing **any** API.
+Additive-only API changes may be backported from master after one month, where technically feasible.
-* Breaking any client code that previously worked
+* Breaking any client code that previously worked.

 With that in mind here is what we can do on a stable branch:

 * applying a fix
 * creating a new plugin
 * create an additional plug-in

+Applying a fix may also involve upgrading a dependency.
+When doing so, make sure the API of the dependency has not changed - you should treat an API change in a dependency the same as an API change in GeoTools, as code that depends on your module may also depend upon the funcionality of its dependencies.
+In some cases, upgrading a dependency to fix a bug may also bring with it API changes in the dependency.
+Consider whether a backport is really necessary in such cases.
+Security fixes may need to force an api change.

 Since plugins are optional, and the functionality is available through the interfaces of the core library new plugins can be added to the library as there will be required change in client code.

 Applying a Fix to the Stable Branch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Do you have a Jira issue?
-Chances are any change worth doing on the branch has a jira issue
+Chances are any change worth doing on the branch has a Jira issue.
+If not, create one.

+Has the fix been applied to master?
+Before applying a fix to the stable branch, it must have been commited to master, unless doing so is impossible or unnecessary for some reason.
+If not, see "Applying your change to master", below.

 #.
-Pull from the canonical repository
+Pull from the canonical repository (use the stable branch instead of 8.x)

+      git checkout 8.x
+      git pull geotools 8.x

 #.
 Do the full maven cycle of maven build, maven createRelease
 #.
+Checkout a working branch
-Commit and push your change
+#.
+Commit and push your change, and create a pull request against the stable branch.

    You did clear it with the module maintainer first?